miguelgrinberg/REST-auth/README.md

     }

 Once the token expires it cannot be used anymore and the client needs to request a new one.
 Note that in this last example the password is arbitrarily set to `x`, since the password isn't used for token authentication.

-An interesting side effect of this implementation is that it is possible to use an unexpired token as authentication to request a new token that extends the expiration time.
-This effectively allows the client to change from one token to the next and never need to send username and password after the initial token was obtained.

 Change Log
 ----------